-These forms are available in the lab monitor desk located in the lab near the classroom door.
-This report should be filled out and taken with the injured individual to a medical center.
+These forms are available in the LA desk.
+This report should be filled out and taken with the injured individual to medical center.
 If the injured individual is unable to fill out the form, he/she may file the report with a prosection faculty member after seeking treatment.